 Poodles are the seventh most popular dog breed in the U.S., according to the American Kennel Club.
-This dog is proud, active and intelligent with a certain dignity and elegance about him.
+This dog is proud, active, and intelligent with a certain dignity and elegance about him.
 Very obedient and easily trained, the poodle is widely accepted as being good with kids and other pets.

-The cockapoo is a hybrid between a cocker spaniel and a poodle.
+The cockapoo is a cocker spaniel poodle mix.
 This crossbreed has been around since the 1950s.
-He's low maintenance, loyal, friendly and affectionate, and gets along well with children, families, other dogs and cats.
+He's low maintenance, loyal, friendly, and affectionate, and gets along well with children, families, other dogs, and cats.
 He gets his intelligence and low-shedding coat from the poodle, and his sweet and patient nature from the cocker spaniel.

-The Maltipoo is a hybrid between a Maltese and a toy or miniature poodle.
-He is cute, outgoing and friendly to both animals and people, making him well-suited to families and kids.
+The maltipoo is a hybrid between a Maltese and a toy or miniature poodle.
+He is cute, outgoing, and friendly to both animals and people, making him well-suited to families and kids.
 He's easy to train and adapts well to any home or apartment.
-Like the Cockapoo, this is a low-shedding dog.
+Like the cockapoo, this is a low-shedding dog.
 He weighs between 5 and 20 pounds, and has a life span of 10 to 13 years.

 The schnoodle is a miniature schnauzer and miniature poodle hybrid who usually weighs 20 pounds or less.
 Smart and charming, he has the poodle's fun nature and eagerness to please and the schnauzer's loyalty and playfulness.
-This great family dog usually loves everyone in the household, but may be partial to one member.
-His average life span is 13 to 17 years.
-Like the other poodle crossbreeds, he sheds very little.
+A working dog at heart, a schnoodle often takes on the role of household watchdog.

 The Labradoodle is a cross between the Labrador retriever and poodle.
-He's sociable, lovable, intelligent and easily trained, making him an ideal dog for children.
+He's sociable, lovable, intelligent, and easily trained, making him an ideal dog for children.
 In fact, the family Labradoodle will often be found hanging around the kids.

-The biggest of the bunch, he weighs between 50 to 90 pounds and lives for 10 to 15 years.
-He originally was bred as a larger alternative to the cockapoo, and makes an excellent family dog -- as long as he gets enough attention.
-Otherwise separation anxiety may occur.
+The biggest of the bunch, the goldendoodle weighs between 50 to 90 pounds and lives for 10 to 15 years.
+He was originally bred to be a larger alternative to the cockapoo, and makes an excellent family dog — as long as he gets enough attention, otherwise separation anxiety might occur.